Our Mission

 “There is but one mission, the mission of Jesus… the Congregation seeks to make present again in concrete specific time and place this liberating mission of Christ, and in particular to show forth by its ministries, by the witness of its members and by the visibility of its corporate existence, the liberating mission of Christ” (Const.2-3).

 The Sisters hold a special meeting every six years to review and reflect on the life and mission of the Congregation.
 This meeting is known as the Congregational Chapter and it sets out our direction for six years.
-In May 2019, the Congregational Chapter set the following focus for 2019 - 2025:
+In March/April 2025, the Congregational Chapter set the following focus for 2025 – 2031:

 Participating in the Mission Today

-While we give priority to the ministry of caring for our elderly and frail Sisters, we collaborate and support those who work to provide housing and shelter for homeless people.
+While we give priority to the ministry of caring for our elderly and frail Sisters, we are motivated by the belief that all human life is sacred.
+Hence, we continue to discern and engage in partnership with others to support vulnerable people.
+We collaborate with those who work to provide housing and shelter for homeless people and those who support vulnerable families, especially women and children.
 We also support Non-Governmental Organisations working for the alleviation of suffering in areas of conflict and disaster around the world.
+We use our resources, human and material to collaborate with others in addressing these needs.

-Our Chapter Call also commits us to take personal and corporate action to care for Earth, our “common home” (Laudato Si, no.1).
-We engage with and encourage others in this.
+We also commit ourselves to take personal and corporate action to care for Mother Earth our ‘common home’ (Laudato Si no 1).
 We are especially concerned for the poorest people of the earth, knowing that it is they who suffer most from the environmental impact of climate change.

-As we move into the future, we continue to listen to our call to live our lives with the same generosity, dedication and creativity that defined our Founding Sisters.
+As we move into the future, we endeavour to live our lives with the same generosity, dedication and creativity that defined our Founding Sisters.
 We do this, confident of the sustaining presence of God in our lives.

 “In God we live and move and have our being” Acts 17: 28